General’s driver in Italian army – 31 years later now U.S. Army transportation supervisor in Italy

 |0

-This work, General’s driver in Italian army – 31 years later now U.S. Army transportation supervisor in Italy [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, General’s driver in Italian army – 31 years later now U.S. Army transportation supervisor in Italy, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-General’s driver in Italian army – 31 years later now U.S. Army transportation supervisor in Italy

 LEAVE A COMMENT